Skip to main content

 What if a site near me is above the MCL?

-• Consider checking your local public utility page for updates on actions taken to reduce PFAS levels in your water.
+• Consider checking your local public utility page for more recent testing of your drinking water supply and updates on actions taken to reduce PFAS levels in your water.

 PFAS Data Analysis Tool